Skip to content

 """Perform computation (runs outside transaction)."""

-# Long-running computation - no database locks held
+# Long-running computation - no database locks held.

-return heavy_algorithm(data)
+return (heavy_algorithm(data),)

 def make_insert(self, key, result):

-"""Insert results (runs in transaction)."""
+"""Insert results (runs inside the transaction)."""

 self.insert1({**key, 'result': result})